StephaneTrebel/the-good-docs-templates/release-notes/process_release-notes.md

 ### Keep consistency across multiple channels

-Ensure that release notes are consistent across all platforms—whether the product's website, customer portal, or internal knowledge base.
+Ensure that release notes are consistent across all platforms--whether the product's website, customer portal, or internal knowledge base.
 This prevents users from encountering outdated or conflicting information.

 ### Monitor feedback and questions